 For that matter, the Affordable Care Act might be at risk of being struck down in its entirety, depending on who you ask.
 And employers should certainly have an interest in the ACA’s fate.

-In a speech he delivered in his home state of Delaware on Sept.
-27, Democratic presidential candidate Joe Biden described Barrett’s nomination — and Trump’s push to get her confirmed before the Nov.
+In a speech he delivered in his home state of Delaware this past Sunday, Democratic presidential candidate Joe Biden described Barrett’s nomination — and Trump’s push to get her confirmed before the Nov.
 3 general election — as his latest attempt to dismantle the ACA.

 “It’s no mystery about what’s happening here,” Biden said.
 “President Trump was trying to throw out the Affordable Care Act.
 He’s been trying to do it for the last four years.
 The Republican Party has been trying to eliminate it for a decade.
 Twice already, the Supreme Court has upheld that law.”